Which Of The Following Quantities Has Units Of A Velocity

 • Units: Radians per second (rad/s) or degrees per second (°/s)

 Angular velocity measures the rate of rotation and has units of angle per time, which is different from distance per time.
-However, as seen in tangential speed, it can be related to linear velocity when multiplied by a radius.
+That said, as seen in tangential speed, it can be related to linear velocity when multiplied by a radius.

 Detailed Examples and Applications